-where the superscript k or k + 1 is the iterative step, v_i^{k+1} is the velocity of the individual u_i^k and calculated by the first subformula, ω is the inertia coefficient, c_1 and c_2 are the learning factors, α and β are the random numbers uniformly distributing on the interval from 0 to 1, o_i^k is the local optimum, o_g^k is the global optimum in the k^{th} iteration, γ is the restraint factor to control the speed, and u_i^{k+1} is the updated individual based on PSO.
+sub-formula, ω is the inertia coefficient, c_1 and c_2 are the learning factors, α and β are the random numbers uniformly distributed on the interval from 0 to 1, σ_i^k is the local optimum, σ_g^k is the global optimum in the kth iteration, γ is the restraint factor to control the speed and u_i^{k+1} is the updated individual based on PSO.

-There are two ways for updating individuals in the WSA, i.e., prey and escape, which represent the functions of searching in a local region and escaping from a local optimum:

-where the superscript k or k + 1 is also the iterative step, θ is the velocity, r is the local optimizing radius, which is smaller than the global constraint radius δ , rand() is the random function, whose mean value is distributed in [-1,1], escape() is the function for calculating a random position, which is 3 times larger than r, and s is the step size of the updating individual.
+There are two ways for updating individuals in the WSA, prey and escape, which represent the functions of searching in a local region and escaping from a local optimum.
+These are represented as where the superscript k or k + 1 is also the iterative step, θ is the velocity, r is the local optimizing radius that is smaller than the global constraint radius δ , rand() is the random function whose mean value is distributed in [-1, 1], escape() is the function for calculating a random position that is 3 times larger than r and s is the step size of the updating individual.